sudo-suhas/elastic-builder/src/README.md

 the reason for doing so because the documentation, type definitions declare classes and it might be confusing to access them using only functions.
 I am open to rethinking this approach.
 `recipes.js` has a few helper methods for augmenting the base queries and aggregations.
-For example, although elasticsearch no longer supports the `exists` query, there is a helper recipe for that.
+For example, although elasticsearch no longer supports the `missing` query, there is a helper recipe for that.
 I am also considering adding a `bodybuilder` style bool query builder to the recipes.

 The library uses inheritance and es6 class syntax quite heavily.
 The base classes for